giry-dev/mangrove-docs/docs/general/web-app/strategies/key-actions-questions/how-to-edit-parameters.md

 ---
-description: How to edit your strategy price range?
+description: How to edit your strategy parameters?
 sidebar_position: 2
 ---